 This was the second half of our Costco deal that included the round we played at Rancho Cañada on Friday.
 That made DeLaveaga about $35, which is a great price compared to their normal $75 weekend rates.

 This course opened in the 1970s and definitely has the feel of an older course with a pretty classic design and nothing too over-the-top about it.
 It really feels naturally built into the parkland landscape.
-No homes surround the course and you can tell the designers laid out the course seamlessly amongst the hills, trees and ravines.
+There are no homes surround the course and you can tell the designers laid out the course seamlessly amongst the hills, trees and ravines.
 Not one hole really jumps out at you, but all look nice and offer a unique set of challenges.

 DeLaveaga won’t “wow” you at any point, yet it’s a pleasant setting and a very good overall course.
 As a fade hitter, I will say there are many holes here that favor a left-to-right shot shape.
 But still, there is a good mix of hole lengths and designs that will require every shot in your bag.
 Like most of the courses we played on this trip, it’s also not super long (just over 6,100 yards from the blue tees) and plays more like a “target” style course.
 With the right positioning, a good score is easily achieved.
 With poor positioning, you’ll find yourself scrambling.